The Sustainability of Queal

 Queal is generally a Sustainable Food

 Three of the four basic ingredients of Queal are sustainable crops (in Europe).
 Corn may use a lot of water, but hasn’t led to droughts like in the United States.
 The environmental impact of Queal is not too big.
-And if you compare Queal to other products, like meats (which we will do in a future post), it has a much smaller water footprint.
-Please also have a look at our blog Sustainability Blog Part II!
+And if you compare Queal to other products, like meats, it has a much smaller water footprint.
+Please also have a look at our other blogs related to sustainability.

 Of course we only looked at our definition of sustainability and the effects that Queal has on these factors.
 What do you think about Queal, the ingredients, and other things we eat every day?
 Is Queal one of the better products in your kitchen, or are there other products that are even more sustainable?
 Let us know in the comments below!